dkamien66/TrustedToLead/AI_Generated_Opportunity_Curator/README.md

+# Trusted to Lead

-# Gemini Chatbot App - Coded using CursorAI
+## A Gemini RAG Chatbot App for Students - coded with the help of AI tools

+- Last updated 8/10/25

-This folder contains a simple Gemini chatbot app with a FastAPI backend and a Streamlit frontend.
+This folder contains a Gemini chatbot app with a FastAPI Python backend and a React frontend.
+React Frontend ←→ HTTP/JSON API ←→ Python Backend

 ## Setup

 **Install dependencies**

+(8/10/25) Update the requirements.txt (there's a lot more now)

 ```bash
 pip install -r requirements.txt